Gonzaga’s slow climb up the AP men’s college basketball rankings took another step forward Monday.

 After a three-week stay at fourth, the Zags moved to third following two more decisive wins and Virginia’s second loss to Duke in three weeks.

-The more important numbers pertaining to the post-season picture are Gonzaga’s standing at No. 1 in the NCAA Evaluation Tool (NET) ratings and landing the top seed in the West Region when the NCAA released its initial bracket projections Saturday morning.
+The more important numbers pertaining to the postseason are Gonzaga’s standing at No. 1 in the NCAA Evaluation Tool (NET) ratings and landing the top seed in the West Region when the NCAA released its initial bracket projections Saturday morning.

 Washington nearly cracked the top 25 last week but slipped to fourth in the receiving votes category with 17 points.
 The Huskies defeated Arizona but suffered their first Pac-12 loss to Arizona State.

 There could be more movement in the top 10 considering this week’s schedule.
 Tennessee visits Kentucky on Saturday.
 Duke visits No. 16 Louisville on Tuesday and entertains rival North Carolina on Wednesday, Feb.
 20.

 Gonzaga also moved up to No. 3 in the USA Today poll.
 Tennessee picked up 30 of the 32 first-place votes.
 Duke is second, 34 points ahead of the Zags.

 No. 4 Virginia is 45 points behind GU.
 Kentucky, Nevada, Michigan, North Carolina, Houston and Marquette round out the top 10.